apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

 1. Install Cordova 1.9.0.

-2. Create a new project - you will have to grab assets from this new project.
+2. Create a new project.
+You will need some of the assets from this new project.

 3. Copy the `www/cordova-1.9.0.js` file from the new project into your `www` directory, and delete your `www/cordova-1.8.x.js` file.

 4. Update the Cordova script reference in your `www/index.html` file (and any other files that contain the script reference) to point to the new `cordova-1.9.0.js` file.

 __NOTE:__ 1.9.0 supports the new `BackupWebStorage` boolean `Cordova.plist` setting.
 It's enabled by default, so set it to `false` to disable it, especially on iOS 6.
-See [Release Notes - Safari and UIKit Section](https://developer.apple.com/library/prerelease/ios/#releasenotes/General/RN-iOSSDK-6_0/_index.html)
+See [Release Notes: Safari and UIKit Section](https://developer.apple.com/library/prerelease/ios/#releasenotes/General/RN-iOSSDK-6_0/_index.html)

 ## Upgrading 1.7.0 projects to 1.8.x ##

 1. Install Cordova 1.8.0.

-2. Create a new project - you will have to grab assets from this new project.
+2. Create a new project.
+You will need some of the assets from this new project.

 3. Copy the `www/cordova-1.8.0.js` file from the new project into your `www` directory, and delete your `www/cordova-1.7.x.js` file.